A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

 - This conversion guide covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, DCs, XP, level based treasure, and some tactics.
 - The plot, back story, color text, maps, floor plans, images and most tactics requires the original scenario.
 - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are usually linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
 - New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
-In many instances there are several variants available.
+In some instances there are several variants available.
 Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked.
 - If you find an issue, error, or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project, and we welcome and rely on community contributions.

 ## General GM information

-  - Many encounters in this book use standard creatures, sometimes with an elite template, which are easy enough to generate without guidance.
-Where that is the case, then location and encounter notes will concentrate on the none-creature aspects.
+  - Many encounters in this book use standard creatures, sometimes with an elite template, which are easy to generate without guidance.
+Where that is the case, any location and encounter notes will concentrate on the none-creature aspects.
   - There are encounters where multiple much lower-level creatures are used in 1E.
-To ensure these stay relevant in 2E, these should be dynamically adjusted so they are no lower than the 4 levels below the party level.
+To ensure these stay relevant in 2E, these should be adjusted so they are no lower than the 4 levels below the party level.
 Apply elite templates as required.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard statblock, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify, or leave as you see fit.